 It is unclear to which extent (if at all) James Boswell and Lord Mountstuart were acquainted before they both went on their Grand Tours of Europe.
 In any event, they both found themselves in Rome by February 1765, and Boswell's first mention of a meeting between them was on February 25, when he wrote "Then Lord Mountstuart's.
 He in bed.
 Quite Englishman."
 Boswell departed for Naples to see John Wilkes on the same day, and upon his return to Rome some weeks later, he began cultivating the company of Andrew Lumisden and other associates of the "court" of the Old Pretender.
 This could have made a closer relationship with Lord Mountstuart awkward, as his father was a former Prime Minister and a friend of King George III.

-On June 14 the two set out from Rome, and for the next 6 weeks they accompanied each other through Italy.
-Their friendship soon deterioated, however, due to a combination of a tendency to childish jokes on Mountstuart's part (according to Boswell) and an inappropriate level of familiarity on that of Boswell's (according to Mountstuart).
+On June 14 the two set out from Rome, and for the next 6 weeks, they accompanied each other through Italy.
+Their friendship soon deteriorated, however, due to a combination of a tendency to childish jokes on Mountstuart's part (according to Boswell) and an inappropriate level of familiarity on that of Boswell's (according to Mountstuart).
 Eventually, on July 26, Boswell wrote in his journal:

 "[Yesterday, d]ined at Bergamo.
 Disputes with my Lord.
 He said, 'I shall always esteem you, but you're most disagreeable to live with.
 Sad temper,' &c.
 Smiled to hear this."